STEM Resources for Teachers

 - GetBodySmart: An Online Exploration of Human Anatomy and Physiology

 Animations, Text Narrations, and Quizzes to Help Examine and Explain the Structure and Functions of the Human Body Systems.

-- Medical Animation Library – Penn Medicine
+- Conditions Treated (A-Z) – Penn Medicine

 AntWeb focuses on specimen level data and images linked to specimens.
 In addition, contributors can submit natural history information and field images that are linked directly to taxonomic names.
 Distribution maps and field guides are generated automatically.
 All data in AntWeb are downloadable by users.
 AntWeb also provides specimen-level data, images, and natural history content to the Global Biodiversity Information Facility (GBIF), the Encyclopedia of Life (EOL.org), and Wikipedia.